 Directors and executive officers should communicate any suspected violations of this Code promptly to the Chairman of the Audit Committee.
-The Chairman of our Audit Committee is currently John Brancaccio and he can be reached at 973-214-3273 and/or Brancaccio@aol.com.
+The Chairman of our Audit Committee can be reach via email at: ac@hepionpharma.com

 Violations will be investigated by the Board or by a person or persons designated by the Board and appropriate action will be taken in the event of any violations of this Code.